planetlabs/planet-client-python/docs/cli/cli-intro.md

 One of the more powerful constructs you can do in command-line environments is to set and retrieve 'variables'.
 This starts you to get into true programming, where you are saving values that you can retrieve at any time.
-This is often useful with Planet's CLI, especially in workflows that move between multiple different commands.
+This is often useful with Planet’s CLI, especially in workflows that move between multiple different commands.
 You can find an introduction to variables and some powerful constructs in this [tutorial](https://www.shellscript.sh/variables1.html).